chrberger/cluon-javascript/README.md

 docker run --rm -ti --net=host chrberger/cluon-javascript-cpp-amd64:latest ping-pong --cid=111
 ```

+Now, simply point your web-browser to http://localhost:8082 and open the JavaScript console to see the output.

 ## Building
 To build these microservices, simply change in the respective folders.